-John A. Gupton College is committed to providing a learning environment that is free from illegal discrimination based upon an individual's race, ethnicity, national origin, age, religion, gender, disability, or veteran status.
+John A. Gupton College is committed to providing a learning environment that is free from illegal discrimination on the basis of race, color, national origin, religion, age, disability, sex, sexual orientation, gender identity, marital status, or military service.
 The College will not tolerate illegal discrimination in any form.